Kristina01111000/Tetris/README.md

   - the color isn't removed unless the new piece is manually moved over it

 - figure out how to stop the page from moving up or down when the keys are pressed for the game
+  - only a problem on the webpage, makes is difficult to play